abtin/notes/2022/May.md

 #### Thoughts

 - Had a great experience of Robert Lepage The Library At Night.
 I realized how much I love libraries.
 - I also got a great idea of lighting a room.
 - Also I like dim rooms with.

+### May 08, 2022

+#### Thoughts

+- pyscript is interesting.
+The only thing I didn't like was comparing it to php.
+Does it mean that per each request they need to load python vm?